temporalio/temporal/CONTRIBUTING.md

 ## Building

-For the very first time compile `temporal-server` and helper tools wtih `make` command:
+For the very first time build `temporal-server` and helper tools with simple `make` command:
 ```bash
 $ make
 ```

-it will install all other build dependencies and build the binaries.
+It will install all other build dependencies and build the binaries.

 Futher you can build binaries without running test with:
 ```bash
 $ make bins
 ```

-Please check thr top of our [Makefile](Makefile) for other useful build targets.
+Please check the top of our [Makefile](Makefile) for other useful build targets.

 ## Testing

 Tests require runtime dependencies.
-The easiest way to run them is `docker-compose`.
+You can run them with `docker-compose`.
 Open new terminal window and run:
 ```bash
 $ cd docker/dependencies
 $ docker-compose up